Savree97/-Data-Generation-using-Modelling-and-Simulation-for-Machine-Learning-UCS654/README.md

 In many real-world systems, collecting large-scale real data is expensive, slow, or sometimes impractical.
 Modelling and simulation provide a powerful alternative by generating **synthetic yet realistic datasets**.

-In this project, a **Hospital Queue System** is simulated using **SimPy**, and the generated synthetic dataset is used to train and compare multiple Machine Learning regression models.
+In this project, a **Hospital Queue System** is simulated using **SimPy**, and the generated dataset is used to train and compare multiple Machine Learning regression models.

-This assignment demonstrates how simulation-based modelling can effectively support predictive analytics workflows.
+This assignment demonstrates how simulation-based modelling can effectively support predictive analytics.

 ---